 - Once again, after you already have solid traffic and/or customer database to continue making data-driven decisions

 - Regularly, adapting your website as your users and business needs evolve! (your website is an ongoing job!)

-Which pages will you be reviewing?
+Which pages will be reviewed?

 For this specific audit, I will be reviewing one single page.
-This page can be related to one of your products / services, or one of your marketing campaigns.
+This page can be related to one of your products/services, or one of your marketing campaigns.